scalawithcats/scala-with-cats/src/pages/applicatives/applicative.md

 is defined in terms of `ap` and `map`.

-Don't worry too much about the implementation of `product`---it's difficult to read and the details aren't particuarly important.
+Don't worry too much about the implementation of `product`---it's difficult to read and the details aren't particularly important.
 The main point is that there is a tight relationship between `product`, `ap`, and `map` that allows any one of them to be defined